-9.3.1 Tapering around steep isopycnal slopes
+11.3.1 Tapering isopycnal diffusion tensor

-As noted above, we set an upper bound on the isopycnal slope used to evaluate isopycnal tracer diffusion terms in MRI.COM in order to prevent numerical instability around steep isopycnal slopes.
+We set an upper bound on the isopycnal slope used to evaluate isopycnal tracer diffusion terms in MRI.COM in order to prevent numerical instability around steep isopycnal slopes as noted above.
 Griffies (2004) shows that such slope clipping could lead to an unrealistically large tracer flux.
-Danabasoglu and McWilliams (1995) propose another method that uses a hyperbolic tangent to exponentially taper isopycnal diffusion in steep slope regions.
-The following factor is multiplied to the isopycnal diffusion coefficient there:
+Another method to prevent numerical instability is to introduce a tapering factor to isopycnal diffusion tensor by specifying ISOTAPER option.
+This tapering factor f is a product of two kinds of factors ($f = f{\text{steep}}f{\text{surface}}$) introduced in the subsequent sections.
+The equation 11.24 is rewritten as follows: